 The warning and safety labels shown throughout this manual are placed on your Federal Industries case at the factory.
 Follow all warning label instructions.
 If any warning or safety labels become lost or damaged, call our customer service department at 1(800) 356-4206 for replacements.

-This label is located behind the removable base panels display and under deck pans.
+This label is located behind the removable base and under the display deck pans.